I've created this site because so many Macintosh users

 - The head of the MacAttorney User Group

-with, at this writing, well over 8,000 members!;
+with, at this writing, well over 9,500 members!;

-- A co-author of The Macintosh Bible (4th, 5th and 6th editions);
+Macintosh Bible (4th, 5th and 6th editions);

 - Author of the ABA publication:

 The Macintosh Software Guide for the Law Office